-Your stuck on a desert island, what would you ideal three course meal include?
+You’re stuck on a desert island, what would you ideal three-course meal include?

 Ohhh that is very tricky! – There’s so much choice.
 For a starter, I would have to go with Baba Ganoush, which is a super tasty dip which is absolutely full of flavour.
 For my main course, I would obviously have to choose my mothers Mutton Pullo, it is so tasty.
 Finally, to finish, my first choice of dessert would be Ground rice cardamom & rose water pudding!

 Do you have any particular cuisines that you enjoy eating?

 I absolutely love Pakistan cuisine, I have such ties with this type of food, and there is so much heritage behind it.
 I also love Middle Eastern & South East Asian food.
 Each of these cuisines are all packed full of flavour.

 And finally… What is your favourite tea and treat?